Sunday, August 28, 2011

 She literally joined a professional tour guide who took a group of tourists to many fine chocolate shops throughout the city, and the participants tasted fabulous chocolate samples throughout their adventure.

 Yesterday, I was in Philly with my sister- in- law and other family members, and we revisited one of her favorite chocolate shops from the tour.
 The name of the shop is teuscher and the fabulous chocolate is made in Switzerland.
 It really was exceptionally rich and delicious.
+She gave us a sample!!

 The salesgirl was very friendly and helpful and even treated us to an amazing sample.